 About The Event

-The second annual Ideathon is an immersive seminar on the intersection between technology and business, geared towards UVA students interested in entrepreneurship.
+The fourth annual Ideathon is an immersive seminar on the intersection between technology and business, geared towards UVA students interested in entrepreneurship.
 Many students have either the technical or business expertise to start a tech startup, but seldom have both.
 The Ideathon will bridge the gap between these students to help foster entrepreneurship at UVA.

 At the Ideathon, students will have the opportunity to: